chakchurina/embedding-model-selection/README.md

 8. **ModernBERT-base**: The model behaves incorrectly.
 Documents from _Gestational diabetes_ have a higher average similarity to _LADA_ than to their own category.
 The average similarity to LADA exceeds 0.8, while to Gestational diabetes it is only ~0.7.
 This suggests that the model fails to correctly distinguish categories.

-Мisualizing similarity distributionss helps assess how well a model handles texts in your domain and provides insights into the similarity values typical for each model.
+Visualizing similarity distributionss helps assess how well a model handles texts in your domain and provides insights into the similarity values typical for each model.
 It reveals the cosine distance range between documents and queries while also offering intuition about the shape of the distribution.
 These insights can guide the selection of appropriate threshold values for document filtering in retrieval tasks, helping you balance recall and precision in search applications.

 ### Robustness to Typos